-In sum, many developing countries that believe they may be owed taxes by individuals and corporations with accounts and financial activities in Switzerland have limited means to obtain any relevant information from the Swiss government.
-Most low-income States lack the leverage that other countries, like the United States, have exercised to pressure Switzerland to lift the veil of financial secrecy when information is not available through automatic exchange or on demand through tax agreements.
+[4.10] In sum, although Switzerland has undertaken some steps toward broadening other States' access to tax information, many developing countries that believe they may be owed taxes by individuals and corporations with accounts and financial activities in Switzerland still have limited means to obtain any relevant information from the Swiss government.
+Most low-income States lack the leverage that other countries, like the United States, have exercised to pressure Switzerland to lift the veil of financial secrecy when information is not available through automatic exchange or on demand through multilateral or bilateral tax agreements.
 In such instances, developing countries losing revenue to tax abuse enabled by Swiss conduct face next-to-insurmountable obstacles in mobilizing available resources for the realization of women's rights and gender equality.